 Assuming you want to be able to control your TV (you do), you’ll need to be careful with where you place a soundbar.
 Typically, soundbars sit directly below your TV — even mounted on the wall, if that’s where the TV is.
 But if you’re using an entertainment stand, you don’t want the soundbar sitting on it in front of your TV’s infrared (IR) sensor, which is where the remote control sends its signal.

 If a soundbar isn’t for you, it may be worth looking into soundbases instead.
-A soundbase is similar to a soundbar, except noticeably thicker, with more room for big drivers and built-in amplification.
+Though they’re getting harder to find due to the rise of very large, wall-mounted TVs, a soundbase is similar to a soundbar, except noticeably thicker and deeper, with more room for big drivers and built-in amplification.
+Soundbases are built to accommodate a TV sitting on top of the speaker, though you’ll need to determine if the soundbase is able to handle the weight of your TV.
 If you want bass without the hassle of a stand-alone subwoofer, a high-quality soundbase might be a good fit.

-If you do decide on a soundbase, consider its measurements to make sure the TV will either fit on the surface of the soundbase, or that the soundbase will slide under the TV and fit comfortably between its legs.
+If you do decide on a soundbase, consider its measurements to make sure the TV will either fit on the surface of the soundbase or that the soundbase will slide under the television and fit comfortably between its legs.

 One of the most common issues people have with the built-in speakers on TVs is the lack of crisp, clear dialogue.
 The use of complex, multichannel surround sound is making human speech increasingly more difficult to hear.
 Unfortunately, some soundbars make this worse, not better.